thejasvibr/projectushichka/project-progress.md

 * All unique audio and video raw data files listed: 2095 WAV files, 8163 TMC files.
 All copies of the WAV and TMC files spread on the 4 harddisks are identical
 (same MD5 hash)
 * Brainstorm25 meeting + chat with Pranav Khandelwal to see how to track bats in videos.
 See [Notes](./brainstorm25.md)

+## Week 5: 12/4 - 16/4

+* Start proper implementation of piston in sphere in FriCAS.
+Raised issue on the emailing-list.
+* Chat with potential Master's student to work on automated trajectory matching.